quantsingularity/Nexora/infrastructure/README.md

 - **base/**: Contains base Kubernetes manifests that define the core application components:
   - Application configurations and secrets
-  - Backend and frontend deployments and services
+  - code and frontend deployments and services
   - Database statefulset and service
   - Redis deployment, service, and persistent volume claim
   - Ingress configuration for external access